Are you a celebrant considering

 - opportunities for independent civil celebrants to expand their role as family and community celebrants so they build positive relationships to bring word of mouth referrals directly to them

-- by joining TCN, to work together in a range of projects to increase public awareness of the range of funeral options they have in creating a meaningful, respectful and beautiful farewell to a loved family member or friend.
+- work with other members on a range of projects to increase public awareness of the range of funeral options they have in creating a meaningful, respectful and beautiful farewell to a loved family member or friend.